Skip to content

 Client Gifts That Stay Top-of-Mind for 12 Months (Not 12 Days)

 The U.S. corporate gifting market is worth more than $250 billion a year.
-Most of it goes to two things: curated gift baskets that get eaten in a week, and branded swag that gets stuffed in a drawer.
+Most of it goes to two things: gift baskets that get eaten in a week, and branded swag that gets stuffed in a drawer.

 Both miss the actual job of a client gift, which is to keep your name in the client's head until the next renewal conversation.
 A gift basket disappears by the second Friday after it arrives.
 A branded mug becomes invisible by week three.
 Neither one earns the conversation that turns a one-time vendor into a long-term partner.

-There's a third option that almost nobody is shopping for: a small, premium kit the client actually uses at every party they host for the next year.
+There is a third option that almost nobody is shopping for: a small, premium kit the client actually uses at every party they host for the next year.
 Each use is a moment they pour, talk about it, and remember who sent it.

 This is the page about that gift.